Country code – CN

-China, officially the People’s Republic of China (PRC), is a unitary sovereign state in East Asia, bordering with Afghanistan, Pakistan, Nepal, India, Myanmar, Laos, Vietnam, North Korea and Russia, among others.
+China, officially the People’s Republic of China (PRC), is a unitary sovereign state in East Asia, bordering with Afghanistan, Pakistan, Nepal, India, Myanmar, Laos, Vietnam, North Korea, and Russia, among others.
 It is the most populous country in the world, with more than 1300 million inhabitants.
-The country has some of the world’s most populous metropolitan areas, as Beijing, its capital, where more than 17 million people live.
+The country has some of the world’s most populous metropolitan areas, like Beijing, its capital, where more than 17 million people live.
 Shanghai, the most populated, with over 23 million inhabitants, Guangzhou (15 million) and Shenzhen (13 million).

 The country is divided into twenty-two provinces, five autonomous regions, four municipalities under central jurisdiction – Beijing, Tianjin, Shanghai and Chongqing – and two special administrative regions – Hong Kong and Macao.